ckan/ckan/doc/user-guide.rst

 .. note::

-    You may need to be a member of an Organization in order to add and edit datsets.
+    You may need to be a member of an organization in order to add and edit datsets.
 See the section :ref:`creating_an_organization` below.
-On http://demo.ckan.org, you can add a dataset without being in an Organization, but dataset features relating to authorization and Organizations will not be available.
+On http://demo.ckan.org, you can add a dataset without being in an organization, but dataset features relating to authorization and organizations will not be available.

 **Step 1**.
 You can access CKAN's "Create dataset" screen in two ways.